 This section describes the testing efforts of the developer and the Evaluation Team.
-It is derived from information contained in the Detailed Test Report for Samsung Galaxy Note 4, Galaxy Note Edge, Galaxy Alpha & Galaxy Tab S 8.4 LTE & 10.5 LTE (MDFPP11), Version 1.2, October 14, 2014.
+It is derived from information contained in the Detailed Test Report for Samsung Galaxy Note 4, Galaxy Note Edge, Galaxy Alpha & Galaxy Tab S 8.4 LTE & 10.5 LTE with KNOX 2 (MDFPP11), Version 1.1, October 31, 2014, which is not publically available.
+The Assurance Activity Report for Samsung Galaxy Note 4, Galaxy Note Edge, Galaxy Alpha, Galaxy Tab S 8.4 LTE & 10.5 LTE, & Galaxy Tab Active with Knox 2 (MDFPP11) Version 2.1, October 31, 2014, provides a non-proprietary overview of testing and the prescribed assurance activities.